carlmontanari/scrapli/docs/api_docs/factory.md

             timeout_transport: timeout for ssh|telnet transport in seconds
             timeout_ops: timeout for ssh channel operations
             comms_return_char: character to use to send returns to host
-            comms_ansi: *DEPRECATED* True/False strip comms_ansi characters from output, generally
-                the default value of False should be fine
             ssh_config_file: string to path for ssh config file, True to use default ssh config file or False to ignore default ssh config file
             ssh_known_hosts_file: string to path for ssh known hosts file, True to use default known